Walter Benjamin Garland: Military service

+Later life and death

 Following the end of the war, Garland and several other African-American veterans of the Spanish Civil War formed the United Negro Allied Veterans Association.
 Garland continued to support communist causes in New York, and frequented the pro-communist Ben Davis Club in Harlem.
 He also organized efforts for the International Workers Order.
 In 1949 he traveled with Paul Robeson and acted as his bodyguard.

-Garland split with the CPUSA in 1952 (the party was hemorrhaging members at this time, falling from 80000 in 1946 to 5000 by 1954) and was expelled from the party that same year.
-The FBI continued to monitor Garland until his death.
-Garland died in January 1974 in Columbus, Ohio.
+Garland split with the CPUSA in 1952 (the party was hemorrhaging members at this time, falling from 80,000 in 1946 to 5,000 by 1954) and was expelled from the party that same year.
+The FBI continued to monitor Garland until his death in Columbus, Ohio on January 7, 1974.